 The British Geological Survey, in collaboration with the Environment Agency (EA), has investigated the causes of groundwater flooding in the urbanised areas of the River Thames floodplain within the city of Oxford.
 These insights have helped the EA in their development of a flood management strategy for the city.

 Oxford is situated within a narrow valley underlain by alluvial deposits from the River Thames.
-The city suffers from recurrent floods, most recently in 2007 in which approximately 200 properties were affected by a 1 in 20 year event.
+The city suffers from recurrent floods, for example, in 2007 in which approximately 200 properties were affected by a 1 in 20 year event, and in 2014.

 A significant number of these properties were impacted by flooding from rising groundwater which was either the sole cause of flooding or the initial cause prior to inundation by fluvial waters.

 The Groundwater and flooding in Oxford project is a collaboration between the BGS and the EA which has identified the factors that control groundwater flooding in the Oxford area and mapped areas prone to groundwater flooding.

 The Environment Agency has been the primary funder of a comprehensive project monitoring network to measure the relevant components of the hydrological system.
 BGS has contributed to the design and installation of the monitoring network and is quality assuring the resulting data and making interpretations based on them.